Velvetfish: Characteristics

 Velvetfishes get their name from the modified, prickly scales which cover the body and give the fish a velvety appearance, although there are some species which do not have these modified scales and have smooth skin, They typically have knobby lumps on the head, although sometimes there may be sharp spines.
 All of the fin rays are unbranched and the spines in the anal fin are normally weakly developed and blunt.
 The dorsal fin has its origin over or nearly above the eye.
 The first 3 to 5 dorsal fin spines may be separate, from the rest of the dorsal fin and can be raised or have almost no membrane between them.
 These separate spines form a separate fin in 4 species.
 The pelvic fin has a single spine and 2 or 3 soft rays, the pectoral fins are very large.
 In most species there is a fleshy extension on the anterior isthmus.
 There are no teeth on the palatines and no gill slit to the rear of last gill arch.
 One species, Prosoproctus pataecus, from the South China Sea, uniquely among scorpaenoids has its anus very far forward, just to the rear of the base of the pelvic fins.
 These are small fishes with the largest species being the roughskin scorpionfish (Cocotropus monacanthus) which has a maximum published total length of 13.1 cm.

 Distribution and habitat

 Velvetfishes are found mainly in the eastern Indian and western Pacific Oceans, but some species are found in the eastern Indian Ocean.
 The adults are found among vegetation or over rocky, shelly, coral rubble or coralline algae substrates.

 Biology

-Velvetfishes are uncommon and little-known.
+Velvetfishes are uncommon and little is known about them.
 These fishes are very well camouflaged ambush predators hiding amongst algae or rubble on or in the vicinity of rocky and coral reefs.
-The spines in the fin are venom bearing.
-Little is known about their spawning behaviour but they do have pelagic larvae, the large pectoral fins develop early as an adaptation to their pelagic mode of life.
+Their spines are venomous.
+Little is known about their spawning behavior but they do have pelagic larvae, the large pectoral fins develop early as an adaptation to their pelagic mode of life.